morganmayday/tayen-core/magic/build-spells.md

 II: Extra spin can be spent, 4 to an additional +2.
 Bonus cap at +6 total.

-III: Can change type as desired.
+III: Type can also be physical or spectral.
 Bonus cap at +8 total.

 IV: Can cast at any number of targets within touch range of a point within 30ft of you, spending spin for each.